features · Sep 3, 2014

 • Bootjack is a complete porting of Bootstrap 3, with almost identical CSS and APIs.

-We built our application stack along this way to leverage our knowledge and skills from the JavaScript world.
+We built our application stack along this way to use our knowledge and skills from the JavaScript world.

 Conclusion